Medical devices rely on advancements in extrusion technology

 Putnam Plastics continues to lead in high-tech medical tubing technologies

 Putnam Plastics leverages a wide range of material expertise, in-house tool making and tube processing technologies to offer the latest in continuously manufactured composite shafts.
-These include integration of novel materials such as polyimide, PEEK or fluoropolymers for liners, variable wire reinforcements along the shaft length, variable durometer outer layers along the shaft length and variable diameters along the length.
+These include integration of novel materials such as polyimide, PEEK or fluoropolymers for liners, variable wire reinforcements along the shaft length, and variable durometer outer layers along the length of the shaft.

 Putnam creates solutions—even if it means developing new technologies

 For example, a customer was concerned that a dilator could loosen from its sheath during the procedure, yet still wanted a soft durometer on the distal end.

 As a result, Putnam introduced it’s patented TIE™ tubing technology.
 This technology produces a soft distal tip that does not cause damage during the procedure—while removing the physician’s apprehension of the tube dropping out because of a stiffer proximal end.